Paul has been passionate about playing, recording, and listening to music for over 35 years. Born in the U.K., he now lives in Florida.

-The drivers, also called cones, are crucial to the audio quality because it is they that have the role of converting electrical energy into the sound waves.
+The drivers, also called cones, are crucial to the audio quality because it is they have the role of converting electrical energy into sound waves.

 Bookshelf speakers typically have two drivers: a woofer and a tweeter.
 The woofer supplies the bass end of the sound, typically around 40 to 1000 Hertz.
-Tweeter deal with the high end, sounds, up to around 20 kilohertz.
+Tweeter deals with the high-end sounds, up to around 20 kilohertz.

-Most novices and casual buyers skip reading through all the technical specifications.
-But understanding what the specs mean for each speaker model can help you to buy the right speakers for your needs.
+Many beginner buyers skip reading through all the technical specifications.
+But understanding what the specs mean for each model is essential if you want to buy the right speakers for your needs.

-- Frequency response - This is basically telling you the range of sounds that a speaker can produce.
-The better the speakers, the better the drivers deliver both the extreme highs and lows of a piece of audio in a natural sounding way.
-Generally speaking, if you are buying a more expensive speaker, then look for accurate bass, if you are searching at the more affordable end, then look for speakers with extended high frequency response.
+Generally speaking, if you are buying a more expensive speaker, then look for accurate bass, if you are searching at the more affordable end, then look for speakers with extended high-frequency response.
 The best speakers have a balance between the high and low frequencies.
 The majority of bookshelf speakers are made with some limitations, however, and are capable of reaching 45-20,000 Hz

-- Voltage Sensitivity This relates to how loud the speaker will play at a given voltage and requires special attention when deciding the right match up between an amplifier and speakers.
+This relates to how loud the speaker will play at a given voltage and requires special attention when deciding the right match-up between an amplifier and speakers.
 It is usually expressed as X dB per X V input.
 Most people buying bookshelf speakers will be using a relatively small amplifier so will desire a higher decibel ranking: at least 86 dB.

 Consider Adding a Subwoofer

-A subwoofer will fill out the low frequency end of your audio, supplying a fuller overall sound with more depth and allowing your bookshelf speakers to work on the mids and highs.
+A good subwoofer will fill out the low-frequency end of your audio, supplying a fuller overall sound with more depth and allowing your bookshelf speakers to work on the mids and highs.

 Accurate and powerful bass delivery can dramatically improve the audio experience, whether you are listening to music or watching a movie (it's incredible how much actually being able to hear the deep tones improves your experience of a drama!).